OviOvocny/dr-collector/README.md

 Categories can be one of *unknown*, *malware*, *phishing*, *spam*, *ads*, *cryptomining*, *dga*.

 ## Source Lists
 Source lists are CSV files that contain a list of sources to load from.
-There are several columns in the CSV file that can be used to specify the source URI and the category of malicious activity.
+There are several columns in the CSV file that can be used to specify the source URI and the category of malicious activity:

-The source loader can read plain text files, CSV files and JSON files.
-It can also unzip archives containing these files.
-The format of the source file is determined by the file extension.
-If the file extension is not recognized, the loader will try to read it as a plain text file.

 - **source**: The source URI.
 This is the only required column.
 - **category**: The category of malicious activity that the domain is associated with.
 This is optional and defaults to *unknown*.
 Irrelevant for benign domains for example.
 See above for a list of available categories.
 - **category source**: This determines the source of the category.
 If set to *this*, the category will be taken from the *category* column.
 Other values (*txt* and *csv*) are used to read the category from the source itself.
 This is useful if the source contains the category in its data and it differs for each domain.